-The MBL sand extraction operation at the Mangawhai-Pakiri embayment relies on dredging and pumping of a sand slurry from the seabed to one of the MBL dredge vessels.
-Trailing suction dredgers operate by sucking material from the seabed as a sand slurry using a trailing suction head fitted to pipes that trail over the bed as the ship steams over the extraction area.
+The current MBL sand extraction operation at the Mangawhai-Pakiri embayment relies on dredging and pumping of a sand slurry from the seabed to the trailing suction dredge William Fraser.
+Trailing suction dredgers operate by sucking material from the seabed as a sand slurry, using a trailing suction head fitted to pipes that trail over the bed as the ship slowly steams over the extraction area.
 The sand pumps lift the extracted sand slurry through the pipework to pass through sand screens to be deposited in the onboard hopper.
 A schematic diagram of a trailing suction hopper dredge is presented in Figure 2.
-This figure illustrates the various physical and environmental effects that can be associated with dredging seafloor sediments with a vessel similar to the Coastal Carrier or William Fraser.
+This figure illustrates the various physical and environmental effects that can be associated with dredging seafloor sediments with a vessel similar to the William Fraser.
 Those potential effects that are most relevant to local and visiting marine mammals are discussed further in Section 4.

 A key component of this activity is that once the dredge vessel is fully loaded, it returns directly by sea to the MBL depot at Ports of Auckland for unloading, hence there are no local on-shore components to the extraction operation.
-MBL dredging operations within the current Mangawhai-Pakiri consent area can take place 24 hours, 7 days a week and any day throughout the year; however, weekend extraction activities are avoided or minimised as much as possible.
-The designated dredging vessel normally leaves the Ports of Auckland around late morning to midday and begins dredging in the consent area by late afternoon or early evening.
-The average extraction time over 2018 took 5.3 hours.
+MBL dredging operations within the current Mangawhai-Pakiri consent area can take place 24 hours a day, 7 days a week and any day throughout the year; however, weekend and day extraction activities are avoided or minimised as much as possible.
+The William Fraser normally leaves the Ports of Auckland around midday and begins dredging in the consent area by early evening.
+The average extraction time is 3.8 hours with a range of between 3 and 5.5 hours.
 Once the vessel or barge has reached its load limit, the vessel returns to the Ports of Auckland.
-A round trip from Auckland averages about 18 hours.
-Hence, the overall proportion of sand extraction that currently occurs at night is approximately 67% (i.e. between 7pm and 6am).
+A round trip from Auckland averages about 16-18 hours.
+The overall proportion of sand extraction that occurs at night is at least 90% based on current operations.